Troubleshooting Canceled Jobs in SAP BASIS

 Step 7: External Command/Program Check (

-: Look for more specific OS-level errors inSM21
+sidadm).
+Check its output and permissions.
+SM21: Look for more specific OS-level errors inSM21.

 - If an